 What’s the Full Title?

 One of the most interesting details about the movie is the full title: BIRDS OF PREY (AND THE FANTABULOUS EMANCIPATION OF ONE HARLEY QUINN).
-Robbie revealed the info via Instagram.
+Robbie first revealed the info via Instagram.
 That long title suggests that Harley really gets to come into her own in the new story — and that’s what we all want!
-It’s a mouthful of a title, and for the moment, it’s staying.

 The Birds of Prey Story

-We do know that the story teams Harley with three other characters: Huntress, Black Canary and Gotham City PD detective Renee Montoya.
+The story teams Harley with three other characters: Huntress, Black Canary and Gotham City PD detective Renee Montoya.
 Why?
-Well, a young girl, Cassandra Cain, ends up with a diamond belonging to Black Mask (Ewan McGregor), one of the most powerful criminals in Gotham’s new underworld.
-The Birds of Prey set out to rescue Cassandra, though there’s probably a lot more to the story than that.
+Well, a young girl, Cassandra Cain, ends up with a very special diamond belonging to Black Mask (Ewan McGregor), one of the most powerful criminals in Gotham’s new underworld.
+The women individually set out to rescue Cassandra with their own motives in mind, bringing together the titular team for the first time.

 The Birds of Prey Cast